abduloo7454/XAI-Hyper-GCN/README.md

 2. Create an environment using requirement.txt (All packages mentioned there)

-3. Then just the main.py
+3. Then just run the main.py